mever-team/FairBench/docs/material/visualization.md

 [filters](filters.md) control the threshold.
 Therefore, checkmarks do not necessarily indicate fairness, but just smaller magnitudes of bias.
 However, those small biases may also be the ones most prohibitive in the deployment context of the evaluated AI systems.
+Pass `filaname=None` to export the produced html as text instead of generating a file or showing it.

 ```python
 report.show(fb.export.Html(legend=False), depth=2)